KritiCParikh/LearningJourney/Algorithms&Operations/Algorithms&Operations.md

 - **Dijkstra's Algorithm:** Finding the shortest path in a weighted graph.
 - **Kruskal's Algorithm:** Finding a minimum spanning tree for a weighted graph.

----

 ### 5. Backtracking
-**Definition:** A technique for solving problems incrementally, trying partial solutions and abandoning them if they do not lead to a valid solution.
+A technique for solving problems incrementally, trying partial solutions and abandoning them if they do not lead to a valid solution.

 **Example:** Solving a crossword puzzle by filling in words, erasing and trying new words when we reach a point where no word fits.